CLAHRCWessex/BootComp/README.md

 To get the correct libraries and versions in place.

 1. Windows -> Open Anaconda prompt.
 Mac/linux -> Open a terminal
-2. Navigate to the BootComp directory
+2. Navigate to the BootComp/binder directory
 3. Run the following command:
     conda env create -f environment.yml

-This will fetch and install the libraries in a conda environment 'bootstrap'
+This will fetch and install the libraries in a conda environment 'bootcomp'

 4. To activate the bootcomp enviroment run the following command: conda activate bootcomp

 More help on environments can be found here: https://conda.io/docs/user-guide/tasks/manage-environments.html

 Intructions for use:

-BootComp includes a jupyter notebook tutorial: BootComp_WSC18.ipynb
+BootComp includes a jupyter notebook tutorial: BootComp_Tutorial.ipynb